Vaibhav-Pawar00/R-Language/README.md

-﻿# 🌸 R Language Practicals
+﻿# 🌸 R Programming Language Practicals

-All the Practical files contains the exercise questions in the practical file itself No other seperate files are made for the exercise questions
+All the practical files contains their respective exercise questions within the same file.
+No separate files have been created for the exercise questions.

+## 👨‍💻 Author
+**Vaibhav Pawar**
+T.Y - B.Tech CSE (AI & DS)

+---

 ## 📘 Practical Index (Contents)
 - Practical 1 : Introduction to R and RStudio